Eddy Current Testing

 The probes developed for this application enable inspecting tubes ODs 50.8–165.1 mm (2.0–6.5 in), penetrate walls as thick as 15 mm (0.59 in), and cover as much as 140 mm (5.51 in) of the surface of the tube in a single scan pass.

-The probes’ titanium scan interface resists extremely well to wear from the reformer tubes’ rough surfaces.
+The probes’ titanium scan interface resists extremely well wear from the reformer tubes’ rough surfaces.
 They are equipped with two rows of wheels that further help reduce friction at the scan interface.
-This makes it easy to move the probe along the length of tubes.
+This makes it easy to move the probe along the length of the tubes.
 Furthermore, the probes have detachable cables.

-To drive the probe, we used the portable Reddy® instrument with its powerful embedded software Magnifi® GO that collects, records, and enables analyzing data directly on the instrument.
+To drive the probe, we used the portable Reddy instrument with its powerful embedded software Magnifi® GO that collects, records, and enables analyzing data directly on the instrument.
 The high-quality C-scans make analysis truly intuitive.
-The solution is also compatible with the multi-technology Ectane® instrument.
+The solution is also compatible with the multi-technology Ectane instrument.

-Reddy is also equipped with a premium-quality 26.4 cm (10.4 in) optically bonded, non-reflective LED display covered with a 3 mm (1/8 in) thick strengthened glass.
+Reddy is also equipped with a premium quality 26.4 cm (10.4 in) optically bonded, non-reflective LED display covered with a 3 mm (1/8 in) thick strengthened glass.
 Reddy is designed for gloved hands and to be used under any lighting.

 Magnifi GO is compatible with its full-fledged big brother Magnifi, which enables configuring inspection setups for Reddy and performing in-depth post-inspection data analysis on your desktop or laptop computer.

 This saturated low-frequency ECA solution can help save time and money, through its ability to perform scans while reformer tubes are in service.
-This, in turn, enables scanning all the tubes over a reasonably short period of time — useful as the condition of one tube is never the same as the next.
+This, in turn, enables scanning all the tubes over a reasonably short period of time—useful as the condition of one tube is never the same as the next.

 The solution is able to detect cracks that went previously unnoticed with other inspection methods, which means a better overall image of the asset’s condition and minimizing the cost of not knowing.
-At a cost of several thousands of dollars per tube and several millions for a complete retubing, this is a major step toward true condition-based assessment.
+At a cost of several thousands of dollars per tube and several million for a complete retubing, this is a major step toward true condition-based assessment.

 All the data from the solution can be recorded for post-inspection analysis, which makes it possible to monitor the progress of creep damage and to elaborate proper mitigation strategies within an overarching asset integrity management (AIM) program.

 As you can see, ECA technology can greatly improve the speed and quality of results in this challenging application.
-But this is only a fraction of what we do.
-Don’t hesitate to talk to us about your own project specifications.